Hello my readers,

 Hope you are well.
 I’m researching new camera and planning a new trip!
 Yay 😀 but more to that later, now let’s begin what you been waiting for!

 (If you are new and not sure what I am talking about, you can sign up here to be on my insider list)

 Today I am featuring one SOLO traveler and his unique story.

-So for the past year and a half, I have been traveling to various parts of Asia and Eastern Europe.
-Now if you don’t know me already, my name is Thiru and I guess what makes me unique to other travelers out there is that I’m actually in a wheelchair!
+So for the past year and a half, I have been travelling to various parts of Asia and Eastern Europe.
+Now if you don’t know me already, my name is Thiru and I guess what makes me unique to other travellers out there is that I’m actually in a wheelchair!

-With every up comes the down, and in this blog post, I wanted to share with you the top 5 things I learned while traveling across Asia in a wheelchair, alone.
+With every up comes the down, and in this blog post, I wanted to share with you the top 5 things I learned while travelling across Asia in a wheelchair, alone.